+An England vacation that includes estate and castle gardens is heaven for those who want to experience beauty.
 The first great English parks were created for private homes in the 17th century.
 They featured vast lawns, small forests and glens, and classical architecture.
 At the center of this landscape was a grand estate or castle.
-Designers imitated the then-new Gardens of Versailles for the area behind the home—symmetrical to a fault, sometimes including a box-hedge maze.
-In short, these parks were meant to impress.
+Designers imitated the then-new Gardens of Versailles for the area behind the home.
+They were symmetrical to a fault, sometimes including a box-hedge maze.
+In short, these parks were meant to be breathtaking.
+They are.

 Share this Graphic On Your Site

 By the 18th century formal was out-of-fashion, and an idealized version of nature came into vogue.
 The wealthy and titled wanted to walk out their door into the Garden of Eden.
 The English, still copying French sensibilities, designed gardens that mimicked French landscape paintings.
 Gardens usually included a water feature such as a lake, rambling lawns, plus decorative and exotic plants.
 Faux temples were built along with a smattering of outcroppings meant to resemble ancient ruins.

 Public parks came into being in the 19th century so common people could enjoy this stylized form of nature.
 (Gardens still tended to be largest around the gentry’s country estates.)
 There are hundreds of gardens that have been loved over the centuries, and many more taken over by weeds.
 Here are seven favorites, by county.